Skip to Main Content

 Where KGB Sits in the Paris Picture

-Paris at the leading of the dining market has several distinct registers.
+Paris at the top of the dining market has several distinct registers.
 There is the classical French axis represented by houses like L'Ambroisie and anchored in centuries of codified French technique.
 There is the modernist and creative axis at addresses like Alléno Paris.
 And there is a smaller, less institutionalised register of kitchens working with non-European ingredients and frameworks as primary rather than supplementary.
 KGB belongs to this third category, which makes it less legible against the formal Michelin and 50 Best hierarchies than addresses whose cooking sits more squarely inside French tradition.
-For comparison, kitchens like Le Bernardin in New York demonstrate how rigorous French technique applied to a single non-traditional product category can produce a stable, critically recognised identity.
+For comparison, kitchens like Le Bernardin in New York demonstrate how rigorous French technique applied to a non-traditional product category can produce a stable identity.
 KGB's version of that logic is applied to a more diverse set of Asian ingredients and a rotating seasonal canvas.

 Elsewhere in France, the conversation about what French cooking absorbs from the world around it has produced very different results: Auberge de l'Ill in Illhaeusern and Paul Bocuse have remained anchored to regional identity, while Flocons de Sel in Megève draws from Alpine specificity.
 KGB's response to that same question is to look outward toward Asia rather than inward toward French territory, and to do so in one of the most traditionally minded dining neighbourhoods in the city.